makersacademy/bowling-challenge/README.md

 - No setup is required
 - Clone the directory
-- Open `src/bowling.html` and play. (`browserify` has been used in standalone mode to bundle the required javascript)
+- Open `src/bowling.html` and play. ~~(`browserify` has been used in standalone mode to bundle the required javascript)~~

 **As a developer: **

 - Install `npm` using your usual package manager
 - Execute `npm install` in the project root to download the dependencies in `package.json`
 - Execute `npm run lint` to run the `ESLint` package (`javascript-standard` profile)
+- Open `SpecRunner.html` in your browser from the project root to run the unit tests.
+(NB: using the cli will fail due to dependency issues)
+- Run `$(npm bin)/cypress open` to launch the end-to-end testing gui and select `interface.test.js` from the bottom.
-- Execute `npm test` to run the `Jasmine` tests
+- ~~Execute `npm test` to run the `Jasmine` tests~~
-- NB: If you make any changes to the source files, you need to run `browserify src/Bowling.js --s Bowling >  src/bundle.js` from the project root to generate an updated javascript bundle for the browser.
+- ~~NB: If you make any changes to the source files, you need to run `browserify src/Bowling.js --s Bowling >  src/bundle.js` from the project root to generate an updated javascript bundle for the browser.~~
-- NB2: If this is done, in order to pass the lint tests, add a `/*eslint-disable*/` to line 1 of `bundle.js` as the generated javascript is not compliant.
+- ~~NB2: If this is done, in order to pass the lint tests, add a `/*eslint-disable*/` to line 1 of `bundle.js` as the generated javascript is not compliant.~~

 Bowling Challenge
 =================